rob2022/cake-day-scheduler/README.md

 ## Omissions + Improvements
 I was a little pushed for time, but if I had more I would like to address the following.

-- The tests are minimal and mostly just a feature test of CakeDayBuilder but this has given me a fairly high level of confidence in the application, but I wouldn't be surprised if theirs are a couple of bugs in their.
+- The tests are minimal and mostly just a feature test of CakeDayScheduleBuilder but this has given me a fairly high level of confidence in the application, but I wouldn't be surprised if theirs are a couple of bugs in their.

 - Handle the previous years unscheduled birthdays - Currently birthdays from the previous year that needed rescheduling into the current year do not appear in the schedule.